-Ringed Seals are also found on the shores of the Seward peninsula.
+Ringed Seals, one of the “ice seals,” are also found on the shores of the Seward peninsula.
 The adult seals are 100-150 lbs and 5 ft long.
 They prefer ice covered waters associated with ice floes and pack ice.
 Ringed Seals live for 20-30 years and live mostly in solitude.
 The pups are born in early spring weaned after 1 month.
 Females reach maturity in 4 years and males mature in 7 years.
 They can dive up to 150 ft and they usually feed on fish such as cod and herring.

 Pacific Walruses live in the fairly shallow waters of the Bering Sea.
 They are huge animals with males weighing about 2000 pounds!
 In the late spring, Walrus calves are born on ice floes.
 The calves weigh approximately 140 pounds.
 They diet of the walrus is mostly made up of clams, snails and other invertebrates on the seafloor.
 They use their whiskers to detect the food in the deep dark waters.

 Walruses are very social and rest on rock in herds.
 The long ivory tusks are used for defense and a prominent status in the herd.
 The herd will spend their winters in the Bering Sea areas.
 In the summers they will migrate northbound towards the Chukchi Sea.